Teodoro Cano García: Career

 Since graduating from the San Carlos Academy, Cano has received numerous awards for his artistic and academic work.
-The most recent include, one from a business group in Poza Rica in 2005, one from a petroleum workers union and one from the Universidad Veracruzana in 2006 and the "Adolfo Ruiz Cortinez" Medal awarded by the Veracruz state government in 2007.
-He is also one of few artists in Mexico to have had a museum dedicated to his works while still alive.
+The most recent awards include one from a business group in Poza Rica in 2005, one from a petroleum workers union and one from UV in 2006, in addition to the Adolfo Ruiz Cortinez Medal awarded by the Veracruz state government in 2007.
+He is also one of only a few artists in Mexico to have had a museum dedicated to his works while still alive.